TheOdinProject/curriculum/getting_involved.md

 We're still looking for the best program to record

-* Google Hangouts on Air is still the easiest...
-Maybe you can host a hangout even if no one is watching?
+* Google Hangouts on Air is still the easiest
 * ???

 #### The Bad List